Whispering Ranch Electrification and Roadway Improvement Efforts

 Power Efforts Update - July 16, 2008

 I was also referred to Max Wilson's office as well.
 Max Wilson is on the Board of Supervisors for Maricopa County, and is responsible for District 4 where Whispering Ranch resides.
-On August 1st, Lynn Valverde and I met for a couple of hours with Scott Isham, Max Wilson's Chief of Staff and went through the items discussed with Commissioner Mayes.
+On August 1st, Lynn Valverde (another of the prominent Real Estate agents that works in Whispering Ranch) and I met for a couple of hours with Scott Isham, Max Wilson's Chief of Staff and went through the items discussed with Commissioner Mayes.
 We also went into the past history of Whispering Ranch, how it has changed for the better in the past few years, and what it is going to take for the area to move forward into the future.
 For years the County has resisted anything proposed in this area.
 We are now at a point where it will be important for the County to cooperate with us in efforts to bring the basic necessities into this area.
 Our communication with Supervisor Wilson's office was to make them aware of the previous resistance and see to it that we are able to move forward on a level playing field in the future.

 Oh, and if you are interested in more information on the Arizona Corporation Commission, you might want to look here.
 This web site can get you information on how the Corporation was conceived and how it works to protect the interests of the consumer.
 You can see who is on the Commission and even read through their letters and speeches on various issues.
-From this portal, you can send an e-mail to Commissioner Mayes to express your opinions, voice your concerns, or just drop her a line to thank her for getting involved in this long overdue project.
+From this portal, you can send an e-mail to the current Commission Members to express your opinions, voice your concerns, or present any new ideas.
+Keep in mind that this group is not known for thinking "outside the box".

 Liberty Southwest Realty, LLC